 What Happens When I Practice

 I've found it particularly helpful to be alert for shifts that are slow.
-A kind of very gradual momentum that has an almost inevitable sort of geologic feel.
+A kind of very gradual momentum that has an almost inevitable sort of inevitable feel.
+I think of it as "geologic".

-Rotations are another useful thing to notice.
+Opportunities for rotations are a useful thing to notice.
 Twists that allow me to settle slightly differently, or yield to a pull that's off center.
-They can have a little momentum of their own.
+They can have some momentum of their own.

 Deliberate adjustments to make myself more comfortable – shifting my stand, scratching an itch, stretching, etc – are also fair game.